Robin Hood Line

-The Robin Hood Line is a railway line running from Nottingham to Worksop, Nottinghamshire, in the United Kingdom.
-The stations between Shirebrook and Whitwell (inclusive) are in Derbyshire.
+The Robin Hood Line is a railway line running from Nottingham to Worksop, Nottinghamshire, in England.
+The stations between Shirebrook and Whitwell (inclusive) are in the county of Derbyshire.

 Passenger services are operated by East Midlands Railway.
 The line in its present form opened to passengers in stages between 1993 and 1998.
 Following the Beeching cuts of the 1960s, the line had been freight-only.
 The cuts had left Mansfield as one of the largest towns in Britain without a railway station.